mcwayrm/mcwayrm/README.md

 # Current Appointments:

 - Research Assistant at the University of Minnesota (under Chengyan Yue)
-- Research Associate at the University of Michigan (under Dean Yang)

 # Current Projects:

-- Economic damages of Locust swarms
+- Economic damages of locust swarms
-- Economic value of protected areas
+- Economic value of protected areas in conservation
 - Economic damages of tornadoes in the United States
 - Female managers' influence on firm performance